AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **When using the `cluster` command**, search is purely pased on text, which means inputting "ave" will find all patients whose addresses contain"ave", although they do not form a cluster.
+We suggest users to input text indicative of location, such as "Hougang".
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary